-Genomic DNA separated using the Genomic DNA 50 kb kit on a Fragment Analyzer system equipped with a short capillary array.
-The GQN was applied to this sample with a size threshold of 10,000 bp (purple line) and a calculated GQN of 9.0, indicating high-quality gDNA.
+The image shows the results when gDNA separated using the Genomic DNA 50 kb kit on a Fragment Analyzer system equipped with a short capillary array.
+The GQN was applied to this sample with a size threshold of 10,000 bp (purple line) and GQN was calculated at 9.0, indicating high-quality gDNA.

-Smear Analysis of a gDNA sample analyzed on a Fragment Analyzer system using the Genomic DNA 50 kb kit with a short capillary array.
-The smear range can be visualized by the dotted red lines.
+In this smear analysis, the smear range is represented by the dotted red lines.
 The size of the highest peak within the smear is indicated by the blue number over the peak.
 In contrast, the Smear Analysis determines an average smear size, shown by the red number on the top of the electropherogram and in the inset table.

-The Genomic DNA ScreenTape assay (p/n 5067-5365 and 5067-5366) provides accurate quantitation and reliable quality analysis of up to 96 samples from 200 through 60,000 bp in less than two minutes per sample.
+The TapeStation systems offer easy and fast automated electrophoretic separations of genomic DNA.
+This is supplemented by the Genomic DNA ScreenTape assay (p/n 5067-5365 and 5067-5366), which provides accurate quantitation and reliable quality analysis of up to 96 samples from 200 through 60,000 bp in less than two minutes per sample.

-The TapeStation software provides an automated and objective quality score, the DNA integrity number (DIN).
-The DIN ranges from 1 to 10 and indicates the quality of a gDNA sample by assessing the distribution of the sample across the entire sizing range.
-A lower DIN correlates to more degraded sample, while a high DIN would indicate a good quality sample, allowing you to make informed decisions for your downstream applications.
+The TapeStation software provides an an automated and objective quality score, the DNA integrity number (DIN).
+The DIN ranges from 1 to 10 and indicates the quality of a gDNA sample by assessing its distribution across the entire sizing range.
+A lower DIN correlates to more degraded sample, while a high DIN would indicate a good quality sample, allowing researchers to make more informed decisions.

+For applications that require more detailed information and accurate DNA sizing above 60 kb, such as long read sequencing, the Femto Pulse system is ideal.
+A meticulously designed optical detection platform with unprecedented sensitivity, the Femto Pulse system is flexible enough to handle any workflow scenarios.
 The Genomic DNA 165 kb kit (p/n FP-1002) uses pulsed-field capillary electrophoresis, to size high molecular weight gDNA smears through an unprecedented 165 kb, in about 1.5 hours.

-Large gDNA smear separated with the Genomic DNA 165 kb kit.
-Pulsed-field capillary electrophoresis was performed using a Femto Pulse system equipped with a Femto Pulse 12-Capillary Array.
-On the electropherogram, the dotted blue line represents the size threshold selected for GQN determination, and the vertical red lines denote the Smear Analysis range.
-For this sample, with a user-defined threshold of 50,000 bp, the GQN is 8.6, indicating that 86% of the sample is larger than the user-defined threshold.
+The image shows the results when pulsed-field capillary electrophoresis was performed using a Femto Pulse system equipped with a Femto Pulse 12-Capillary Array.
+The dotted blue line on the electropherogram represents the size threshold selected for GQN determination, and the vertical red lines denote the smear analysis range.
+For this sample, with a user-defined threshold of 50,000 bp, the GQN is 8.6, indicating that 86% of the sample is larger than the threshold.

 For Research Use Only.
 Not for use in diagnostic procedures.

-Degraded and FFPE Genomic DNA
+Sensitive Analysis of Degraded and FFPE gDNA

-Quality scoring of FFPE gDNA and degraded gDNA is complex, often requiring researchers to make a best-guess when using conventional agarose gel electrophoresis.
+gDNA that has been fragmented or degraded – for instance, formalin-fixed, paraffin-embedded (FFPE) gDNA – presents unique challenges for QC analysis.
+Quality scoring of FFPE gDNA and degraded gDNA is complex, often requiring researchers to make a best guess when using conventional agarose gel electrophoresis.

-FFPE gDNA separated using the Genomic DNA 50 kb kit on a Fragment Analyzer system equipped with a short capillary array.
+The image shows the results of FFPE gDNA separated using the Genomic DNA 50 kb kit on a Fragment Analyzer system equipped with a short capillary array.
 A size threshold of 1,000 bp, denoted by the dotted blue line, provided a GQN of 3.7.

-FFPE gDNA samples of varying integrity separated on a TapeStation system using the Genomic DNA ScreenTape assay.
+The image shows the results of FFPE gDNA samples of varying integrity separated on a TapeStation system using the Genomic DNA ScreenTape assay.
 The results are shown as both an electropherogram overlay and a digital gel image, with the DIN listed below each gel lane.

 For Research Use Only.
 Not for use in diagnostic procedures.

-Genomic DNA (gDNA) Analysis Kits
+Discover Agilent’s comprehensive portfolio of Genomic DNA (gDNA) Analysis Kits